 - Decay of 135Xe.
-Xenon 135 decay via beta minus decay with half-life of 9.2 hours.
+Xenon 135 decay via beta minus decay with a half-life of 9.2 hours.
 The proportion of 135I and 135Xe half-lives is very important and determines transients, especially those with power reduction, where the xenon buildup rate is higher than xenon decay.

 - Xenon burnup.
-Since xenon 135 has very high neutron capture cross-section, it is significantly removed by neutron capture at significant neutron flux levels.
+Since xenon 135 has a very high neutron capture cross-section, it is significantly removed by neutron capture at significant neutron flux levels.
 The xenon burnup is determined by reaction rate:

 Xenon 135 – Differential Equations

 The production and removal of xenon can be characterized by the following differential equations: